 - CamGuides is a free online resource for all Master’s students with a taught element, designed as an introduction to some of the academic, digital and research practices that they will engage in at the University of Cambridge.
 It encourages students to think about ways they can prepare for their Master’s degree before it starts, and students will have access to the resource throughout their time in Cambridge.
 The content has been created by Cambridge University Libraries as part of the Cambridge Information Literacy Network.
 Valuable input from current taught Master’s students and academic staff has been used throughout the resource.
 The guides have been created for taught Master's students but they may also be useful for students on other programmes, they can choose the parts that seem most important or relevant to them.

 - The University has a Childcare Office to support students with children, which has two bursary schemes to help with the cost of childcare.

-- You will receive just before the start of each term an email to your @cam email address containing an attachment with your bill for that term.
+- You will receive your College bill just before the start of each term as an email sent to your @cam email address.

 - The deadline for the payment of your termly College bill is two weeks after the first day of each term.

 - If you have any difficulties paying your bill on time, please speak to your Tutor.

 - Annual tuition fees are paid in the proportion of 1/3 each term.